 It has been well recognized that elimination of seam pucker entirely is almost impossible, and the common practice is to accept a small amount of pucker as normal.
 Hence, it is essential to be able to grade puckered seams as objectively as possible.
 For this purpose, a set of photographic standards (Fig. 1) has been produced by the American Association of Textiles Chemists and Colorists (AATCC) which shows five standard classes in descending order of severity, from class 5 (no pucker) to class 1 (the most severe pucker).
 Using this method, observers compare each seam sample with the standard photographs and classify the sample as similar in pucker severity to one of the standard classes.
 However, this human inspection process is known to be subjective, unreliable and inconsistent.
 Since quality control plays a prominent role in garment manufacturing, the ability to evaluate seam puckers and to solve the seam pucker problem in the manufacturing process becomes vital.
-An objective method for seam pucker evaluation, which results in high quality products, is therefore highly desired.
+An objective method to evaluate seam pucker is therefore highly desired.

 Fig. 1.
-Photographic standards for subjective pucker inspection by the AATCC method [2].
+Photographic standards for subjective pucker inspection by the AATCC method [7].